What’s Causing Your Poor Balance?

 Or maybe you’re worried about an elderly parent with Parkinson’s disease or multiple sclerosis and are looking to find ways to help them manage their symptoms or prevent falls?

-We’re Capitol Physical Therapy, and we can help.
+At Capitol Physical Therapy, we can help.

 Contact us today for more information or to set up a consultation.